 Faculty in complementing fields such as biology and computer science, are working together to explore and develop new courses in this emerging field.
 As the disciplines advance, tomorrow's students in the life sciences and in information sciences will benefit from strong conceptual frameworks in informatics, biology, and bioethics, and in the links between them.

-The pathway requires an introductory biology course (such as BIOL/MBB 181), one introductory computer science course (typically, COMP 112, 211 or 212), one upper-level computer science course (such as computer structure and operation COMP 231, algorithms - COMP 312 or databases - COMP 354), one upper-level bioinformatics course (from a list of approved courses), and one course in each of two of the following categories (from a list of approved courses): molecular genetics, structural biology, evolutionary biology, and bioethics & philosophy of biology.
+The pathway requires an introductory biology course (such as BIOL/MBB 181); one introductory computer science course (typically, COMP 112-Introduction to Programming, COMP211-Computer Science I, COMP113/BIOL/MB&B265-Bioinformatics Programming or an approved alternative); one upper-level computer science course (such as COMP212-Computer Science II, COMP331-Computer Structure and Organization, COMP312-Algorithms and Complexity or COMP354-Principles of Databases) or three 0.25-credit QAC courses (e.g., QAC 150 – SQL and Databases, QAC 151 – Excel and VBA, QAC 156 – R, QAC 157 – SAS, or QAC 158 – Stata) or an approved alternative; one upper-level bioinformatics course (from a list of approved courses); and one course in each of two of the following categories (from a list of approved courses): bioinformatics, molecular genetics & cell biology, structural biology, evolutionary biology, bioethics & philosophy of biology, and applied quanatitative reasoning.

 For IGS course requirement details click here.